panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 Each overload signature describes one way the function can be invoked.
 In the case of `greet()` function, you can call it 2 ways: with a string argument, or with an array of strings argument.

+The implementation signature `function greet(person: unknown): unknown { ... }` contains the proper logic how the function works.

 Now, as before, you can invoke `greet()` with the arguments of type string or array of strings:

 ```ts twoslash